 Most people apply to full-time MBA programs in which the MBA curriculum is completed in two years.
-The summer between the two academic years is spent in a summer internship where you can expect to gain skills in your chosen functional area or industry vertical and often times receive mentorship and guidance, such as in Google’s MBA internship.
+The summer between the two academic years is spent in a summer internship where you can expect to gain skills in your chosen functional area or industry vertical and often times receive mentorship and guidance, such as in Amgen’s MBA Internship Program.

 Joint Degree Programs